Harry Kane: Exhibition to explore England captain's rise to the top

 "I've got three kids now so I know how important it is to inspire the younger generation and help them understand how far you can go with hard work, dedication and self-belief," he said.

-Harry Kane: I want to play football will run from 21 May until December and will be free to visit.
+Harry Kane: I want to play football is on until December and will be free to visit.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk